Philly Family’s Holiday Tree Lighting Master List

 November 21, 6 pm

 Canal View Park, 4416 Main Street

 Manayunk is really eager to get the holidays started this year!
 Celebrate the annual tree lighting, followed by live performances and a visit by Santa.

 Woodmere Art Museum, 9201 Germantown Avenue

-Family and friends come together to meet Santa and celebrate the beginning of Chestnut Hill’s holiday season with tree lighting, live music, hot chocolate, cookies, and the opening of Woodmere’s holiday exhibit, The Night Before Christmas.
+Family and friends come together to meet Santa and celebrate the beginning of Chestnut Hill’s holiday season with tree lighting, live music, hot chocolate, cookies, and the opening of Woodmere’s holiday exhibit, Merry and Bright II: The Christmas Collection of Jeanette Turnbull.
+The Highway Patrol will lead an antique fire truck with Santa up the winding driveway to countdown to the lighting.
 Families are encouraged to bring a new, unwrapped toy to donate to a charity for underprivileged children.

 2600 Benjamin Franklin Parkway